SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 ```
 npm install -g @microsoft/generator-sharepoint
 ```
->**Note:** yeoman generator for SharePoint is targeted to get deployed globally with the intial General Availability (GA) version.
+>**Note:** Yeoman generator for SharePoint is targeted to get deployed globally with the initial General Availability (GA) version.
 There are some known issues if it's installed locally to the project, which are planned to be addressed post GA.

 ## Optional tools